ArneRob/Lagerverwaltung/README.md

-This repository is a public demo of the GrainStorageApp.
+This repository is a public demo of a GrainStorageApp.
 Further development is taking place in a private repository.